 Now I freaked.
 It was too late in the evening to summon the firefighters.
 The hand soap wouldn’t squirt fast enough; I grabbed a bottle of shampoo and doused it, praying it would die a well-coifed death.
 I plugged the sink and filled it with water just in case the critter attempted to return for an encore.
 Love petsitting!

 Why I love petsitting …

 So just why do I housesit in Mexico?
-It’s not just the critters that crawl, time does, too.
-During a decade of Springs and Autumns together, ChaCha helped me heal from a significant mid-life loss while I put my life back together.
-Although she was the rescue dog, it was really ChaCha who rescued me.
+I love petsitting and affordable travel.
+But it’s not just the critters that crawl, time does, too.
+During a decade of Springs and Autumns together, ChaCha helped me heal from a significant mid-life loss while I put my life back together and I love pet care because of my experience with her.

 AUTHOR – Kelly Hayes-Raitt

 Kelly Hayes-Raitt hasn’t seen ChaCha since before the pandemic.
 But she holds her always in her heart and remains grateful for all their adventures together – love petsitting!

 Now based in Lisbon, Portugal, Kelly edits books, coaches writers and continues to housesit.
 She is the author of How to Become a Housesitter: Insider Tips from the HouseSit Diva, available on Amazon.